Home » All Recipes » Appetizers » Holiday Popcorn

 How to Store This Recipe

-Keep in an airtight container at room temperature for up to 3 days.
+Let the coated popcorn cool completely, then transfer it to an airtight container at room temperature for up to 3 days.
 Choose a cool, dry spot so the coating doesn’t soften and the popcorn stays crisp.
-It’s best not to refrigerate or freeze it, since the added moisture can change the texture and it’s easy enough to make a fresh batch when you need more.
+It’s best not to refrigerate or freeze it, since the added moisture can change the texture.

 How to Serve Holiday Popcorn